element-hq/synapse/docs/setup/installation.md

 ```
 despite it being installed and having your `PATH` updated, you can omit this dependency by
 not specifying `--extras all` to `poetry`.
 If using postgres, you can install Synapse via
-`poetry install  --extras postgres`.
-ICU is not a hard dependency on getting a working
+`poetry install --extras saml2 --extras oidc --extras postgres --extras opentracing --extras redis --extras sentry`.
-installation.
+ICU is not a hard dependency on getting a working installation.

 On ARM-based Macs you may also need to install libjpeg and libpq:
 ```sh